keyboard_arrow_up

 CES 2020

-In the second half of 2019, I got the opportunity to lead the creative direction for Panasonic's Cirrus showcase at the 2020 Consumer Electronics Show (CES) in Las Vegas, Nevada.
-CES is the largest, most influencial tech event in the world for showcasing groundbreaking technologies and innovations.
+In the second half of 2019, I had the privilege of leading the creative direction for Panasonic’s Cirrus showcase at the 2020 Consumer Electronics Show (CES) in Las Vegas, the world’s largest and most influential technology event for groundbreaking innovations.

-I worked with an external marketing/creative agency to develop the concept, story, and creative assets 4-5 months prior to the event.
-The idea was to create an immersive experience that put audience members inside a traffic operations center to see first-hand how V2X technlogy and the Cirrus platform could be used to transform modern traffic operations.
+Collaborating with an external marketing and creative agency, I helped shape the concept, narrative, and creative assets over 4–5 months of preparation.
+The vision was to create an immersive experience that placed the audience inside a traffic operations center, offering a firsthand look at how V2X technology and the Cirrus platform could revolutionize modern traffic management.

 Cirrus by Panasonic won CES 2020 Innovation Awards Honoree Recognition in the Vehicle Intelligence & Transportation category and also received widespread global attention and publicity during the event.